mickeyftm/emergencyWithdrawer/README.md

 🚧 Work in progress 🚧
 ## About
 Use this tool to withdraw all your funds from a pool managed by a masterchef contract in case of an emergency.
-The CUI (console user interface) helps you find the correct pool id and sends the transaction to withdraw to the network.
+The CUI  helps you find the correct pool id and sends the transaction to withdraw to the network.

+## Features
+- Fast emergency withdrawal
+- Completely open source
+- CUI (console user interface)
+- Builds available for windows, macOS, linux and freeBSD
+- Support for multiple chains

+## Limitations
+Only farms using a masterchef contract with a `emergencyWithdraw(_pid uint256)` function are supported.

 ## Supported networks
 The following networks are supported